phoenix16/Optical-Flow/README.md

 Optical-Flow
 ===========

-Tracks feature points in a video using Optical Flow (using OpenCV)
+Tracks feature points in a video using Optical Flow using OpenCV.